VijayalaxmiKhed/VijayalaxmiKhed.github.io/README.md

 You will find on this website links to my CV, research papers and teaching experience.

-You can contact me by e-mail: vijayalaxmikhed39@gmail.com, or phone: +91 7338005411
+You can contact me by e-mail: vijayalaxmikhed39@gmail.com, or phone: +91 7338005411 vv